Miss Scarlet, in the kitchen, with a mobile device. Professor Plum, in class, with a laptop computer.

 After learning the effort it takes to do omni-channel right, you’re probably asking yourself if it’s worth it.
 According to several studies, the answer is a confident “yes.”

-According to this study from IDC, users who shop across channels have a 30% higher lifetime value than those who do not.
+According to a study from IDC, users who shop across channels have a 30% higher lifetime value than those who do not.
 Another study of 46,000 shoppers reinforces that, showing customers not only enjoy using multiple channels, but that they also spent…

 - an average of 4% more on each shopping occasion in-store.